Go ahead – take the first step. Ask yourself why you want to dance. What drives people to want to learn social dancing?

 2. Mental Benefits

-- Especially beneficial if you are learning something that is outside of your comfort zone
+- You challenge yourself by learning something that’s outside of your comfort zone.

 - Go ahead and lose yourself to the music – you know you want to!

-- Pain relief; they say it only hurts when you stop dancing!
+- Pain relief; they say it only hurts when you stop!

 You want to dance so you can watch your health and self-image skyrocket.
-Feel better, look better, move better.
-Enjoy your life and get moving to the music.
-I promise you won’t regret it.
+To that end, you’ll feel better, look better, move better.
+With this in mind, enjoy your life and get moving to the music.
+To be sure, you won’t regret it.